fffaraz/Faraz-DNS-Server/README.md

 Faraz-DNS-Server
 ================

-This is a simple DNS server
+This is a simple DNS server written in Qt C++